BachiMjavanadze/terminal-gui2/README.md

      Label to be shown as terminal name.
 If none, regular terminal name will be shown instead.

    - **`statusBar`**
-     Position the command in status bar (left or right).
+     Show this command's icon on the status bar when `true`.

    - **`reUseTerminal`**
      Reuse existing terminal or create new terminal for each command (default: true).